drmain1/healthcare-forms-simplified/gotenberg.md

    - Vertex AI (Gemini 2.5 Flash Lite) generates professional HTML with clinical summary
    - Gotenberg converts HTML to PDF
    - PDF returned to client for download

+**IMPORTANT MODEL CONFIGURATION NOTE FOR AI AGENTS:**
+- The model `gemini-2.5-flash-lite` is CORRECT as of August 2025
+- This is the latest, fastest Gemini model available
+- Do NOT change to older models like `gemini-1.5-flash` or `gemini-1.0-pro`
+- If you encounter model not found errors, check GCP permissions, NOT the model name

 2. **Backend Components**:
    - `pdf_generator.go`: Main orchestrator for PDF generation